 Everything published by the Sustainable Soil Management applied research group can be found on Greeni, the online library for the green universities of applied sciences.

 Emiel Elferink studied Biology at the University of Groningen.
-Because of his interest in sustainability issues regarding agriculture and food production, he chose Energy and Environmental Sciences as his specialisation.
-After graduating, he did a doctoral research in the sustainability of animal food products.
+His interest in sustainability issues related to agriculture and food production led him to specialise in Energy and Environmental Sciences.
+He went on to do his doctoral research into the sustainability of animal-based food production.

-In all his different kinds of research and projects the leitmotif has always been ‘integrated work’: connecting subjects and themes, collaborating with other disciplines and companies and looking for solutions together with clients.
-His focus has moved more and more towards the interface between agriculture, biobased economy and soil.
-In 2014 at Bioclear, Elferink had the opportunity to advance his work and broaden it with the microbiological aspects of soil and the role that soil plays in the biobased economy.
+A common theme in all his subsequent research and projects was the importance of integrated approaches.
+He put that into practice by linking topics and themes, working with other disciplines and businesses, and collaborating with clients to identify integrated solutions.
+Increasingly, his work came to focus on the interface of agriculture, bio-based materials and soil.
+In 2014, a position at Bioclear gave him the opportunity to advance his work and widen it to include the microbiological aspects of soil and the role of soil in the bio-based economy.

 If you have any questions about the applied research group, please email [email protected]